ravikiran437/Technical_paper/Learning_Process.md

 ### Question 1: What is the Feynman Technique?
 (Explain in 1 line)

-The Feynman Technique is a method where you try to **explain a concept in simple words**, like you’re teaching it to someone else.
+The Feynman Technique is a method where you try to explain a concept in simple words, like you’re teaching it to someone else.

 ---